0xM1cx/Obsidian-Notes/Cybersecurity/Learning Curriculum.md

 - [x] Server-Side Request Forgery(SSRF) how it works
 - [ ] What is Cross-Origin Resource Sharing and how does it work
 - [ ] What is XML external entity (XXE) injection
 - [ ] What is HTTP request Smuggling
+- [ ] What is HTTP Basic Authentication
 - [x] Content discovery, How to discover hidden/private content in a webserver
 - [x] How does Insecure Direct Object Reference(IDOR)
 - [ ] Research about OWASP Top 10 vulnerabilities